NUbots/NUbots/module/platform/darwin/HardwareSimulator/README.md

-Darwin Hardware I/O
+NUgus Hardware I/O
 ===================

 ## Description

-This module is responsible for communicating with the Darwin robot's CM740 controller.
+This module is responsible for communicating with the NUgus' CM740 controller.

 ## Usage

-Darwin Hardware I/O connects at startup to the Darwin controller located on `/dev/usbTTY0`.
+NUgus Hardware I/O connects at startup to the NUgus controller located on `/dev/usbTTY0`.
 If this does not succeed an exception is thrown and startup is aborted.

-This module reads the current status of the Darwin 50 times per second and emits it as a `message::DarwinSensors` object.
+This module reads the current status of the NUgus 50 times per second and emits it as a `message::platform::darwin::DarwinSensors` object.
 This includes the CM740 error code, LED panel, head and eye LED colour, buttons, voltage, accelerometer, gyroscope, left and right force-sensing resistors and each servo.

-To change the colour of the Darwin's head or eye LEDs, emit a `message::DarwinSensors::EyeLED` or `message::DarwinSensors::HeadLED` containing the colour you wish to set them to.
+To change the colour of the NUgus' head or eye LEDs, emit a `message::platform::darwin::DarwinSensors::EyeLED` or `message::platform::darwin::DarwinSensors::HeadLED` containing the colour you wish to set them to.

-To control the Darwin's servos, use `message::DarwinServoCommand`.
-You may emit these commands individually or emit several at once in a `std::vector`.
+To control the NUgus' servos, use `message::behaviour::ServoCommand`.

 ## Consumes

-* `message::DarwinSensors::EyeLED` requesting a change to eye LED colour
+* `message::platform::darwin::DarwinSensors::EyeLED` requesting a change to eye LED colour
-* `message::DarwinSensors::HeadLED` requesting a change to head LED colour
+* `message::platform::darwin::DarwinSensors::HeadLED` requesting a change to head LED colour
-* `message::DarwinServoCommand` requesting a single servo command be performed
+* `message::behaviour::ServoCommand` requesting a single servo command be performed
-* `std::vector<message::DarwinServoCommand>` requesting a batch of servo commands be performed

 ## Emits

-* `message::DarwinSensors` containing the current status of the Darwin
+* `message::platform::darwin::DarwinSensors` containing the current status of the NUgus

 ## Dependencies